 All the material of the PTE tests is machine scored.
 Scores for some parts of the test are based on correctness alone, while others are based on correctness as well as formal aspects and the quality of the response.
 The formal aspect of the test refers to the type of response, i.e. if the response is over or under the given word limit.
 They are based on enabling skills.
 For instance, if the candidate is given the task to recall a lecture, the points will be given on the basis of oral fluency and pronunciation.

 There are two types of checking of a question – correct and incorrect.
-If the answer is correct, then 1 point will be given to the candidate and if it is incorrect then no point will be awarded.
+If the answer is correct, 1 point will be given to the candidate and if it is incorrect, no point will be awarded.